tarantool/nginx_upstream_module/README.md

 **context:** *location*

-Allow to accept one or many REST methods.
+Allow to accept one or more REST methods.
 If `tnt_method` is not set, then the name of the Tarantool stored procedure is the first part of the URL path.

-Example
+Example:

 ```nginx
   location tnt {
     tnt_http_rest_methods get;